Five of the best board game conversions for your new iPad or iPhone

 Recent patches on both mobile and computer have cleaned up most of the major issues (but none have brought 64-bit code to the title), with the exception of the massive 4-gigabyte footprint the game occupies on the device after download.

-The game on iOS retails for $10, and is on sale for $5 temporarily.
-In-app purchases for four campaigns and two unit skins are available for an additional $17, bringing the total package up to $31.
-The limited re-release of the physical board game in 2014 is currently available on Amazon for $142, with an original retail price of $200 —but the physical version doesn't have the bugs.
+The game on iOS retails for $10.
+In-app purchases for more campaigns and unit skins are available for an additional $17, bringing the total package up to $31.
+The limited re-release of the physical board game in 2014 is currently available on Amazon for $142, with an original retail price of $200.

 The second edition of the board game from the '80s is available on eBay, routinely selling for $50 and up.
 Even assuming the lowest retail for the second edition ruleset from 20 years ago, this is still a $19 dollar difference between the digital and physical versions, and possibly much, much more depending on version.
 For the sake of argument, we'll use the normal $142 price for the more complete 2014 re-release, and call it $111 differential between the board game and the iOS release.

-A note of warning about "Space Hulk" for the iPad: We really don't recommend playing it on the first-generation iPad Mini or the iPad 2.
+A note of warning about "Space Hulk" for the iPad: We really don't recommend playing it on older hardware.
 It really demands a beefier processor for adequate play.
-Our test platforms for it was a fourth-generation iPad, and we ran into no crash problems, as some users still report on the App Store.
+The iPad Air 2, the new iPad, and any iPad Pro make this game sing.

 Settlers of Catan